hygark/MalduarkAnaly/README.md

 **Author:** Hygark

- MalduarkAnaly.py - Ferramenta de Análise de Malware em Ambiente Isolado Copyright (c) 2025 Hygark
+MalduarkAnaly.py - Malware Analysis Tool in Isolated Environment
+Copyright (c) 2025 Hygark
- Licenciado sob a MIT License.
-Veja o arquivo LICENSE para detalhes.
+Licensed under the MIT License.
+See the LICENSE file for details.

 ---